 New Physical Activity Guidelines have been released by Professor Dame Sally C Davis (Chief Medical Officer, England); Dr. Frank Atherton (Wale); Dr. Michael McBride (Northern Ireland) and Dr. Catherine Calderwood (Scotland).

-Being active is essential for living a long and healthy life.— Prof Sally Davies (@CMO_England) September 7, 2019
+Being active is essential for living a long and healthy life.— Prof. Dame Sally Davies (@UKAMREnvoy) September 7, 2019

 In older age, keeping strong and developing balance can help to maintain independence.

 Our new guidelines suggest ways you can fit activity into your day to day life 🏃♂️💃🧘♂️💪#CMOphysicalactivity pic.twitter.com/Wpv0xpYRZS

 If physical activity were a drug, we would refer to it as a miracle cure, due to the great many illnesses it can prevent and help treat.

 You may find these Physical Activity Guidelines useful if you intend to live a health and long life.